Narasimha1997/DirtyPointer-Hack/README.md

 # DirtyPointer Hack

-A C++ program demonstrating a simple hack-around to access illegaly access private members and private methods of a C++ object outside the class.
+A C++ program demonstrating a simple hack-around to illegaly access private members and private methods of a C++ object outside the class.
 This hack was just to unerstand pointers and internal memory allocation of object oriented languages like C++.

 ### Concepts learnt:
 The important concepts learnt while hacking-around :